Does home insurance cover cracked render and walls?

 All new buildings – or new extensions to homes – settle downwards under their own weight.
 This can cause cracking without any threat to the structure.

-Usually, settlement cracks appear at weak points, like around windows.
+Usually, settlement cracks appear at weak points, like around windows and doors.

-It can take up to 10 years for a building to settle, so you can expect some minor cracks to appear in new builds for quite some time.
+It can take a couple of years for a building to settle, so you can expect some minor cracks to appear in new builds for quite some time.

 All buildings, new and old, expand in the heat and contract in falling temperatures.
 You may have even heard creaks or snapping sounds as these movements occur.